 At the lake, we watched fly fishermen for a bit.

 We drove to the other side and walked out to the island.
 We didn’t stay long due to the cold winds blasting across the lake.

 We attempted to take the Jasper gondola before dinner, but the same winds that blasted the lake had shaken the cables enough to shut the operation down.

-On the way back to Jasper we saw yet another bear.
-Two bears actually, an adult and juvenile grazing the same open patch of grass next to the road.
-Trying again for the gondola we went all the way up.
-From there we could see Beauvert Lake, but not the traffic on the only road in.
+From the visitor center we could see Beauvert Lake, but not the traffic on the only road in.
 We pressed through to visit the Lake, thinking we could drive around the other side but found that road closed to auto traffic.
 After dinner, we visited Edith and Anette Lake.